 Waiting out the symptoms of vertigo may be the best option for some people.
 After all, vertigo can ease in a matter of hours, minutes, or even seconds.
 In those cases, you’re better off waiting for the body to correct itself than trying another treatment option.

 If you experience episodes of vertigo, make an appointment to see your doctor.
+If you don’t already have a primary care provider, you can browse doctors in your area through the Healthline FindCare tool.
 Describe what you’re experiencing, how long the episodes last, and what makes them end, if you’ve used any type of treatment.
 Your doctor will perform a physical exam.
 They may also conduct several tests to check your eyes, hearing, and balance.

 If those results aren’t enough for a conclusive diagnosis, your doctor may request some imaging tests to look at your brain.
 An MRI can give your doctor a detailed image of your brain.